jadb/capcake/README.markdown

 	set :user, "your_username"
 	set :branch, "tag"

+Append the following lines to your .git/info/exclude file:

+	.DS_Store
+	tmp/*

 ## Alternative Easy Configuration

 Simply replace your deploy.rb configuration file with the one provided in the template directory, and change all variables on the lines that have comments with your values.